ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 So, the actual:
 <br>*DomesticConsumption = DomesticConsumptiveUseFraction * dom.nc*
 <br>*DomesticReturnFlow = (1 - DomesticConsumptiveUseFraction) * dom.nc*
-<br>*DomesticAbstraction = DomesticDemand * DomesticSavingConstant * DomesticLeakageConstan*
+<br>*DomesticAbstraction = DomesticDemand * DomesticSavingConstant * DomesticLeakageConstant*
 where
-* *DomesticSavingConstant = 1 - WaterSavingFraction* and *WaterSavingFraction* accounts for water saving strategies implemented by the households (and not included in the current use scenario).
+* *DomesticSavingConstant = 1 - WaterSavingFraction*; *WaterSavingFraction* accounts for water saving strategies implemented by the households (and not included in the current use scenario).
-* *DomesticLeakageConstant = 1/{1-[DomesticLeakageFraction * (1 - DomesticLeakageReductionFraction)]}*. *DomesticLeakageFraction* represents the fraction of water lost during transport from the source of the abstraction to the final destination and *DomesticLeakageReductionFraction* allows to account for a reduction in leakage compared to the current scenario.
+* *DomesticLeakageConstant = 1/{1-[DomLeakageFr * (1 - DomLeakageReductionFrac)]}*.
+*DomLeakageFrac* represents the fraction of water lost during transport from the source of the abstraction to the final destination and *DomLeakageReductionFrac* allows to account for a reduction in leakage compared to the current scenario.
 *WaterSavingFraction*, *DomesticLeakageFraction*, and *DomesticLeakageReductionFraction* are provided as input data, the baseline value is 0, the maximum value is 1.
 The value of *DomesticAbstraction* is decreased by *DomesticSavingConstant* and increased by *DomesticLeakageConstant*.

 The leakage volume is then computed as follows:
 <br>*Leakage = (DomesticLeakageConstant - 1) * DomesticDemand * DomesticSavingConstant*
 The input value *LeakageLossFraction* allows to compute the leakage volume which is lost because of evaporation:
 <br>*LeakageEvaporated = Leakage * LeakageLossFraction*
 Finally, it must be considered that only a fraction of the domestic water demand is consumed by the households.
 This fraction is the *DomesticConsumptiveUseFraction*, its value varies between 0 and 1 and it is provided as input data.
 The total amount of water which leaves the system (and consequently must be subtracted from the water balance) due to domestic water use is then computed as follows:
 <br>*DomesticConsumptiveUse = DomesticDemand * DomesticSavingConstant * DomesticConsumptiveUseFraction + LeakageEvaporated*